BrentLeasure/Back-Yard-Brewing-JavaScript/README.md

   * userrecipes
   * users

+5. use the following command to push the `beertypes.json` file into your `beertypes` collection:

+  `mongoimport --db BackYardBrewing --collection beertypes --file beertypes.json`

-5. Install `nodemon` using `npm install -g nodemon`.
+6. Install `nodemon` using `npm install -g nodemon`.
 This will be used to start your local host.

-6. Run `nodemon server.js` to start your local site at `localhost:3000`.
+7. Run `nodemon server.js` to start your local site at `localhost:3000`.